-Sue brings to her counselling a non-judgemental approach founded on empathy and respect for individual circumstances.
+Sue offers individual counselling for support during pregnancy, after birth, and as new parents.
+She brings to her counselling a non-judgemental approach founded on empathy and respect for individual circumstances.
 Utilising an integrative approach that includes mindfulness and emotion focused strategies Sue aims to support you through grief and loss, and manage anxiety, depression and life transitions.
 She is a member of the Australian Counselling Association (ACA) and practices within the stringent ethical guidelines of her professions to ensure safe practice.

 - Individual Counselling for anxiety, depression, grief & loss, life transitions, stress management

 - Pregnancy, birth counselling & birth debriefing, transition to parenting, parenting support

 * Counselling services are currently available online Monday’s, Wednesday and Friday afternoons.